A Person-Centered Accreditation Celebration

 Now, ‘87’ represents the percentage of people employed in the community through services by CHI Friendship, which provides individualized comprehensive supports for people with intellectual and developmental disabilities, to allow for full community participation and inclusion in the state of North Dakota.

 For 28 years, through a partnership with CQL and a commitment to its core values of Reverence, Integrity, Compassion and Excellence, CHI Friendship has strengthened its focus on a person-centered approach.
-“CQL wants to be on the cutting edge of supports and that’s something we embrace too,” says Jeff Pederson, President of CHI Friendship, adding “it was just a wonderful blend of shared values.”
+“CQL wants to be on the cutting edge of supports and that’s something we embrace too,” says Jeff Pederson, former President of CHI Friendship, adding “it was just a wonderful blend of shared values.”
 That person-centered approach starts with CQL’s Personal Outcome Measures®, a tool focused on identifying individualized outcomes.
 The information gathered through the tool helps organizations deliver quality services that are defined by the people they support.
-“CQL asks us to raise that bar for each person,” states Dori Leslie, VP of CHI Friendship, explaining “I think that’s what we’ve always done throughout history, raise the bar.”
+“CQL asks us to raise that bar for each person,” states Dori Leslie, President of CHI Friendship, explaining “I think that’s what we’ve always done throughout history, raise the bar.”

 According to CHI Friendship's Personal Outcome Measures® data: